Too Nearsighted for LASIK? Implantable Contact Lenses May Be Your Solution

 The safety and effectiveness of the FDA-approved Visian ICL implantation procedure has been proven with over 85,000 implants worldwide.
 Unlike corneal refractive surgery, the Visian ICL does not permanently alter the structure of the eye.
-Instead, the phakic IOL is placed in the eye’s posterior chamber, where it works with the natural lens to correct vision.
+Instead, the phakic ICL is placed in the eye’s posterior chamber, where it works with the natural lens to correct vision.

-The Visian ICL features UV eye protection, assisting in the prevention of the development of various eye disorders.
+The Visian ICL also features UV eye protection, assisting in the prevention of the development of various eye disorders.
 UV rays may contribute to the development of macular degeneration, the leading cause of vision loss among older Americans, and cataracts, a major cause of visual impairment and blindness around the world.

 For testimonials, an animation of a Visian implantation procedure, and answers to frequently asked questions, visit www.visianinfo.com.

 Call Hollingshead Eye Center today to learn more about this amazing technology.

 Verisyse Phakic Intraocular Lens (ICL)